 Rather than using Dropbox Teams, I would recommend you only share files and folders.
 Edits or comments that are made to a file or folder are updated live for everyone who they’ve been shared with.
 Create a folder hierarchy that allows you to grant access to collaborative projects, separate to private company files will make this easier.
-Also meaningful folder names.
-For example, our folder structure is
+Also try using meaningful folder names to allow for easier navigation.
+For example, our folder structure is:

 <Client Name> / <Project> / <Project Name File Share>